MortenLaugesen/PharmaNews/README.md

+Please use the below list to create your documentations…

+1. WHAT DOES THIS SCRIPT DO? – Script name, database/schema, plain description
+2. DATA SOURCES – Table names, Systems/Excel Files details, read/write, what they contain
+3. HOW OFTEN SHOULD THIS RUN? – Frequency and timing
+4. STEP-BY-STEP BREAKDOWN
+I.	Actual script
+II.
+Notes
+5. WHO NEEDS THIS & WHY? – Requester, users, business reason
+6. THINGS TO WATCH OUT FOR – Warnings/Assumptions/Restrictions
+7. WHO TO ASK FOR HELP – Primary and backup contacts

 Task documentation
 Please create and share documentations for the Pharma News Task as well as your workstream in the Scale Analysis – BDO report reverse engineering project.
 If any files are saved on SharePoint/Teams, add the location to the document.
 If not, save your files on SharePoint/Teams and include the location in the document.